 services provide.
 It wouldn’t be fair to fault the platform for doing its job and doing it well,

-but the dynamic that existed between ourselves and our music has changed, it’s importance
+but the dynamic that exists between ourselves and our music has changed, and its importance

 diminished.
 Forget about having to stand up and physically begin the playback process, today